How to Fix Logitech Mouse Lagging in Windows 11, 10

 For wired mouse

-Check the wire connection and make sure it is plugged into the correct USB port.
+Check the wire connection and plug it into the correct USB port.
 You can try switching USB ports.

 For wireless mouse

-If the USB port has some issues the mouse connection can be unstable causing glitches and lags.
-To ensure that is not the issue, follow these steps:
+If the USB port has issues, the mouse connection can be unstable, causing glitches and lags.
+To ensure that this is not the issue, follow these steps:

 • Unplug the mouse, disconnect it and re-plug